 – instructed ITU-T to accelerate its studies with a view to developing appropriate solutions and recommendations;

-b) Resolution 29 (Rev. Florianópolis, 2004) of the World Telecommunication Standardization Assembly (WTSA), which resolvesthat:
+b) Resolution 29 (Rev. Dubai, 2012) of the World Telecommunication Standardization Assembly (WTSA), in particular its resolves1 and 2:

-– administrations and recognized operating agencies (ROA) should take all reasonable measures, within the constraints of their national law, to suspend alternative calling procedures which seriously degrade the quality and performance of the PSTN;
+1 administrations and operating agencies authorized by Member States should take, to the furthest extent practicable, all measures, to suspend the methods and practices of call back which seriously degrade the quality and performance of the PSTN; such as constant calling (or bombardment or polling) and answer suppression;

-– administrations and ROAs should take a cooperative and reasonable approach to respecting the national sovereignty of others;
+2 administrations and operating agencies authorized by Member States should take a cooperative approach to respecting the national sovereignty of others, and suggest guidelines for this collaboration;

-– further studies are required to evaluate the economic effects of call-back on the effort of countries with economies in transition, developing countries, and especially least developed countries, for sound development of their local telecommunication networks and services, and to evaluate the effectiveness of the suggested guidelines for consultation on call-back;

-c) Resolution 22 (Rev. Doha, 2006) of the World Telecommunication Development Conference, which is based on amendments to Resolutions 20 and 29 (Rev. Florianópolis, 2004) of WTSA,
+c) Resolution 22 (Rev. Dubai, 2014) of the World Telecommunication Development Conference, which is based on amendments to Resolutions 20 and 29 (Rev. Dubai, 2012) of WTSA,

+noting

+the outputs of the World Telecommunications Development Conference WTDC-14 with respect of actions to be taken by the Director of the Telecommunication Development Bureau to support joint activities with ITU T Study Group 3 for assisting developing countries with accounting-rate reform and with ITU T Study Group 2 for determining international call origins and limiting misuse of international telecommunication numbering, addressing, naming and call-origin identification systems,

 aware

-a) that, as at October 2006, 114 Member States had notified the Telecommunication Standardization Bureau that call-back is prohibited on their territory;

-b) that ITU-T has concluded that certain alternative calling procedures such as constant calling (or bombardment or polling) and answer suppression seriously degrade the quality and the performance of the PSTN;
+a) that ITU-T has concluded that certain alternative calling procedures such as constant calling (or bombardment or polling) and answer suppression seriously degrade the quality and the performance of the PSTN;

-c) that appropriate ITU-T study groups are cooperating on issues related to alternative calling procedures, including refile, call-back, and telecommunication origin identification,
+b) that appropriate ITU-T study groups and ITU-D study groups are cooperating on issues related to alternative calling procedures, including refile, call-back, and telecommunication origin identification,

 resolves

-1 to encourage administrations and international telecommunication operators to implement the ITU-T recommendations referred to in considering d) in order to limit the negative effects that, in some cases, alternative calling procedures have on developing countries;
+to encourage administrations and operating agencies authorized by Member States to implement the ITU-T recommendations referred to in considering d) in order to limit the negative effects that, in some cases, some forms of alternative calling procedures have on developing countries;

+2 to encourage administrations and operating agencies authorized by Member States to take the appropriate measures to ensure acceptable level of quality of service (QoS), quality of experience (QoE), to ensure the delivery of International calling line identification (CLI) and origin identification (OI) information and to ensure the proper charging taking into account the relevant ITU Recommendations;

-2 to request administrations and international operators which permit the use of alternative calling procedures on their territory in accordance with their national regulations to pay due regard to the decisions of other administrations and international operators whose regulations do not permit such services;
+3 to request administrations and operating agencies authorized by Member States which permit the use of alternative calling procedures on their territory in accordance with their national regulations to pay due regard to the decisions of other administrations and operating agencies authorized by Member States whose regulations do not permit such services;

-3 to request the appropriate ITU-T study groups, through contributions of Member States and Sector Members, to continue to study alternative calling procedures, such as refile and call-back, and issues related to identification of origin, in order to take into account the importance of these studies as they relate to next-generation networks and network degradation,
+4 to request the appropriate ITU-T study groups, particularly those of ITU-T Study Group 2 and 3, and ITU-D study groups, through contributions of Member States and Sector Members, to continue to study alternative calling procedures, such as refile and call-back, and issues related to origin identification (OI) and international calling line identification (CLI), in order to take into account the importance of these studies as they relate to next-generation networks and network degradation,

 instructs the Director of the Telecommunication Development Bureau and the Director of the Telecommunication Standardization Bureau